Thomas Braidwood

-Thomas Braidwood (1715–1806) was a Scottish educator, significant in the history of deaf education.
+Thomas “Tom” Braidwood (1715–1806) was a Scottish educator, significant in the history of deaf education.
 He was the founder of Britain's first school for the deaf.

 Early life

 The fourth child of Thomas Braidwood and Agnes Meek, Braidwood was born in 1715 at Hillhead Farm, Covington, South Lanarkshire, Scotland.

 Professional career

 Teaching career in Scotland

 Braidwood originally established himself as a writing teacher, instructing the children of the wealthy at his home in the Canongate in Edinburgh.

 In 1760, he accepted his first deaf pupil, Charles Shirreff (1749–1829), who later became known as a painter of portrait miniatures.
 Shirreff, then ten years old, was the son of Alexander Shirreff, a wealthy wine merchant based at the port of Leith, who convinced Braidwood to undertake to teach the deaf-mute child to write.

 Braidwood changed his vocation from teaching hearing pupils to teaching the deaf, and renamed his building Braidwood's Academy for the Deaf and Dumb, the first school of its kind in Britain.
 Braidwood developed a combined system for educating deaf students, which included a form of sign language and the study of articulation and lip reading.
 This early use of sign language was the forerunner of British Sign Language, recognized as a language in its own right in 2003.